EliasAL2/EliasAL2.github.io/_pages/about.md

 </p>

 So what is a **Multi-Modal Large Language Model** then?
-A Multi-Modal LLM is nothing else than an LLM equipped with the ability to process and generate content across **multiple modalities**, not just text, but also audio, images and video.
+A Multi-Modal LLM is nothing else than an LLM which is equipped with the ability to process and generate content across **multiple modalities**, not just text, but also audio, images, and video.
 In the case of LISA, we provide language instructions and it identifies the corresponding parts in the other modality: an image.

 What is Reasoning Segmentation?